MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

 ### The main Bicep file

 This is the main bicep file that will be deployed to Azure. \
-Please be aware that you have to change the `subscriptionID` value with tour Azure subscription ID.
+Please be aware that you have to change the `subscriptionID` value with your Azure subscription ID.

 ```bicep
 targetScope = 'subscription'